jkaref/pending-events-portlet/README.md

 ```

 # Usage
 After the porlet has been added to a page for the first time, you will have to select a source calendar from the preferences menu.
+Also, if you want to be able to navigate to event details from the list, you will have to set the url pointing to your calendar instance in the preferences menu.